ScreenJournal

 Great sales reps and support agents know when to talk and when to listen.
 AI measures the ratio precisely.

 An agent who talks 80% of the time and listens 20% is likely steamrolling the customer.
 An agent at 30/70 might not be guiding the conversation effectively.
-The ideal ratio varies by role — sales discovery calls skew toward listening, while technical support calls may require more agent-led explanation.
+The ideal ratio varies by role: sales discovery calls skew towards listening, while technical support calls may require more agent-led explanation.

 ScreenJournal benchmarks each agent's ratio against their role baseline and flags significant deviations.